 Experience Italy tourist attractions to the fullest when you visit it's most popular destinations or by exploring the hidden gems most tourists don't get to see.
 Whether, discovery-walking through ancient Italian streets or soaking up sunshine while riding a convertible along the coast, you are bound to discover some of the most breathtaking routes.

-Discovering Italy attractions gives visitors an opportunity to learn about the history of this truly amazing place while having a blast.
+Discovering tourist attractions in Italy gives visitors an opportunity to learn about the history of this truly amazing place while having a blast.
 The Colosseum - a magnificent amphitheatre which used to hold 50,000 spectators is a landmark hard to miss when visiting Italy's capital.
 A lot of Rome's historical events took place in the Colosseum and through the ages it was used for animal hunts, mock sea battles, gladiator games and much more.
 First events date as far back as 80 AD at which time the construction was finally completed.

 Pompeii is a colossal archaeological site in Southern Italy and was once home to a thriving and sophisticated Roman town.
 It is located near the now modern city of Naples, in the Campania region.
 Pompeii had around 15,000 inhabitants when it was unexpectedly buried under meters of lava during the catastrophic eruption of Mount Vesuvius in 79 AD - an estimated 2,000 people perished that day.
 Words can't describe the experience of walking through immaculately preserved ruins, town streets and wander inside ancient dwellings to realize the power of nature with its sometimes merciless, destructive ways.